DAY SIX

 You get to the statue by a tram that takes you up and down the mountain, so we gathered as a group at the base and waited in a pretty organized line before getting on for our trip up to the top.

-Passed by a few jackfruit trees!
+Passed by a few jackfruit trees out of the window on the way up!

 Christ the Redeemer was built….